lhs-open/lhs-guide/docs/index.md

 # 2. Medical Evidence and Knowledge Generation

 ## Study methods
-[SOURCE: NAM 2013 report "Best Care at Lower Cost"]
+[Source: NAM 2013 report "Best Care at Lower Cost"]

 Randomized clinical trials (RCT) are the “gold standard” of the current clinical research enterprise for generating medical evidence and knowledge.
 Despite the accelerating pace of scientific discovery, the current clinical research enterprise does not sufficiently address pressing clinical questions.
 The result is decisions by both patients and clinicians that are inadequately informed by evidence.